2mh/europarl-dissect/README.rst

 the sentence provided.

-The system consists of two programs, one for preparing and preprocessing the input data, the other one to calculate the similarity of the input word to other words in the local and global semantic spaces established and show off the best candidates achieved.
+The system consists of two programs, one for preparing and preprocessing the input data, the other one to calculate the similarity of each input word to other words in the local and global semantic spaces established by training and show off the best candidates available.

 - ``create_input_data.py`` processes (parallelized) training data available
 - ``besttranslations.py`` shows candidates based on training data and input